-- 1. The AD9269 operates from a single 1.8 V analog power supply and features a separate digital output driver supply to accommodate 1.8 V to 3.3 V logic families. - The patented sample-and-hold circuit maintains excellent performance for input frequencies up to 200 MHz and is designed for low cost, low power, and ease of use. - 3.
-An optional SPI selectable dc correction and quadrature error correction (QEC) feature corrects for dc offset, gain, and phase mismatches between the two channels. - 4.
-A standard serial port interface (SPI) supports various product features and functions, such as data output formatting, internal clock divider, power-down, DCO/data timing and offset adjustments, and voltage reference modes. - 5.
-The AD9269 is packaged in a 64-lead RoHS-compliant LFCSP that is pin compatible with the AD9268 16-bit ADC, the AD9258 14-bit ADC, the AD9251 14-bit ADC the AD9231 12-bit ADC, the AD6659 12-bit baseband diversity receiver, and the AD9204 10-bit ADC, enabling a simple migration path between 10-bit and 16-bit converters sampling from 20 MSPS to 125 MSPS.
+- 1. The AD9251 operates from a single 1.8 V analog power supply and features a separate digital output driver supply to accommodate 1.8 V to 3.3 V logic families. - 2.
+The patented sample-and-hold circuit maintains excellent performance for input frequencies up to 200 MHz and is designed for low cost, low power, and ease of use. - 3.
+A standard serial port interface supports various product features and functions, such as data output formatting, internal clock divider, power-down, DCO/DATA timing and offset adjustments, and voltage reference modes. - 4.
+The AD9251 is packaged in a 64-lead RoHS compliant LFCSP that is pin compatible with the AD9268 16-bit ADC, the AD9258 14-bit ADC, the AD9231 12-bit ADC, and the AD9204 10-bit ADC, enabling a simple migration path between 10-bit and 16-bit converters sampling from 20 MSPS to 125 MSPS.